faladetimilehin/Horiseon-Code-Refactor/README.md

 ```
 AS A marketing agency I WANT a codebase that follows accessibility standards
 SO THAT our own site is optimized for search engines
 ```

 ### Acceptance Criteria

 - Changed website title and added a meta description for SEO;
 - Added alt text on images and icons for SEO and accessibility;
-- Explanatory comments were provided in the HTML document;
+- Use Semantic elements in the HTML document;

 ### Mock-Up